-From my point of view volatility data might be used for intraday traders to understand the potential of their upcoming trading positions.
+From my point of view volatility, data might be used for intraday traders to understand the potential of their upcoming trading positions.
 With the help of volatility factor we try to predict the potential of this or that trading position.

 Warning!
 All entry points should have additional analytical basis like price action pattern, trend indicator signal etc.

 Besides, a lot of MT4 indicators and oscillators are using the data on volatility in their calculations.
-I will talk about it a bit later, and now let’s see, where to find the ready volatility measurements.
+I will talk about it a bit later, and now let’s see, where to find them ready volatility measurements.

 How to measure volatility?

-Of course, you can always measure the volatility manually, subtracting Low prices from High prices and dividing by the amount of candles.
+Of course, you can always measure the volatility manually, subtracting Low prices from High prices and dividing by the number of candles.
 It’s not taking that long, but of course, it’s boring and taking energy that you can devote to something more useful.